-If you want to spice up your next viewing (the movies are on pretty much 24/7 this time of year on the Hallmark Channel and on Hallmark Movies & Mysteries), here’s a drinking game to keep you alert to all the subtle nuances of a classic Hallmark plot.
+Spice up your next viewing (the movies are on pretty much 24/7 this time of year on the Hallmark Channel and on Hallmark Movies & Mysteries) with this drinking game that will keep you alert to all the subtle nuances of a classic Hallmark plot.

 And because we’re talking Hallmark Christmas movies here, the recommended beverage is, of course, hot chocolate.
 If you’d like to spike it with a little Kahlua or bourbon, we can’t be responsible for what happens.